pySTEPS/pysteps.github.io/index.md

 [logo]: https://avatars3.githubusercontent.com/u/40021569?s=200&v=4
 ![alt text][logo]

-The pySTEPS initiative  is a community that develops and maintains an easy to use, modular, free and open source python framework for short-term ensemble prediction systems.
+The pySTEPS initiative  is a community that develops and maintains an easy to use, modular, free and open-source **python framework for short-term ensemble prediction systems**.

 The focus is on **probabilistic nowcasting of radar precipitation fields**, but pySTEPS is designed to allow a wider range of uses.